string

 method

-Extract the first character (or rather, grapheme cluster) of the string.
+Extract the first grapheme cluster of the string.
 Fails with an error if the string is empty.

 last